zimmski/go-mutesting/README.md

 go-mutesting --exec "$GOPATH/src/github.com/zimmski/go-mutesting/scripts/simple.sh" --exec-timeout 1 github.com/zimmski/go-mutesting/...
 ```

 The execution of the command outputs for every mutation if it was successfully tested or not.
 If not, the source code diff is printed out so the mutation can be investigated.
-The following shows and example for a diff of a mutation for the go-mutesting project itself.
+The following shows an example for a diff of a mutation for the go-mutesting project itself.

 ```diff
 @@ -155,7 +155,7 @@